VillageChief/sonarlint-eclipse/README.md

 Running ITs
 -----------

-To run ITs for the default target platform and SonarQube version you can use a helper script:
+To run ITs for the default target platform and CodeScan version you can use a helper script:

     ./scripts/run-its.sh --init  # start X server for windows opened by the tests ./scripts/run-its.sh